Bshaf303/Classification-Problem-using-Machine-Learning/README.md

 build and test the models.
 In theory a randomly sampled distribution of all variables is a valid method to build models on limited computing resources.
 In hindsight, renting a temporary server to run the data would be an option.

-The file that is attached is an HTML of the RNotebook and simply uploaded to this platform.
+The file that is attached is an RNotebook that was saved for teh github environment and simply uploaded to this platform.
 There are ways to interface R and Git, however, the proecessing time for this project has been too long even with a smaller sample of the data.
 It took 6 hours to run the notebook from the start mostly due to the training models used in many steps.
 There is a correct format in RStudio that can output RMarkdown into a .md file for Git.
-It was decided to forego this in regard to teh processing time.
+It was decided to forego this in regard to the processing time, saved for another day.